Ontario Disability Support Program (ODSP) – Overview

 - special diet allowance

-- northern allowance (if applicable)
+- remote communities allowance (if applicable)

-- diabetic and other medical supplies
+- diabetic and other medical supplies (may be provided directly)

-- travel costs for medical care
+- travel costs related to medical care

 - work-related expenses, etc.